PIQuIL/QuCumber/README.md

 Currently, quantum state reconstruction can be performed on pure states with either positive-definite or complex wavefunctions.
 In the case of a positive-definite wavefunction, data is only required in one basis.
-For complex wavefunctions, tomographically complete basis sets will be required to train the wavefunction.
+For complex wavefunctions, measurement data in additional bases will be required to train the wavefunction.

 ## Documentation